1. The Eiffel Tower was once yellow

-5. Eiffel designed part of another famous landmark.
+5. Gustave Eiffel designed part of another famous landmark

 When the initial designer of the Statue of Liberty’s interior elements died suddenly in 1879, French sculptor Frederic-Auguste Bartholdi hired Eiffel as his replacement.
 Already renowned as a structural engineer and railway bridge designer, Eiffel designed the skeletal support system to which the statue’s copper skin is affixed.
 (Today, a scale model of the Statue of Liberty stands on an island in the River Seine in the shadow of the Eiffel Tower.)

 6. Parisian artists petitioned against the “monstrous” structure